getodk/docs/odk1-src/collect-import-export.rst

 Scanning a QR code
 -------------------

-:gesture:`Tap` the :guilabel:`Scan code from other device` button to scan an existing QR code and import all of its settings.
+:gesture:`Navigate` to the :guilabel:`Scan` page to scan an existing QR code and import all of its settings.
 The settings contained in the QR code will be set and all others will be reset to their defaults.

 Sharing a QR code
 ------------------